North Bay Battalion: 2014–15

 North Bay had another strong regular season in 2014–15, as the club earned a record of 37–20–6–5 and 85 points, a three-point improvement over their point total.
 The Battalion finished in second place in the Central Division.
 Nick Paul won the Dan Snyder Memorial Trophy, awarded to the OHL player who is a positive role model.

 The Battalion had another long playoff run in 2015, as the club swept the Kingston Frontenacs in the first round, followed by a five-game series win over the Barrie Colts.
 The Battalion season ended in the Eastern Conference finals, as North Bay lost to the Oshawa Generals in six games.

-Attendance for the Battalion improved slightly in 2014–15, as the club averaged 3,447 per game, ranking 14th in the league.

 2015–16

 The Battalion had another solid regular season with a record of 35–23–6–4 for 80 points and second place in the Central Division in 2015–16 season.
 Mike Amadio was awarded the William Hanley Trophy, awarded to the most sportsmanlike player in the OHL.
 Amadio became the first Battalion player since the move to North Bay to score 50 goals in a season.

 In the post-season, North Bay defeated the Peterborough Petes in seven games in the first round, winning the seventh game by a 4–1 score in front of 3,810 fans at home.
 The Battalion were then swept by the Barrie Colts in the second round.

-Battalion attendance dropped slightly during this season, averaging 3,327 fans per game, ranking 14th in the OHL.

 2016–17

 Following three straight seasons of 80+ points, the Battalion entered a rebuilding phase during the 2016–17 season.
 North Bay failed to qualify for the post-season, finishing ninth in the Eastern Conference with a 24–38–5–1 record and 54 points.

-Battalion attendance plummeted during the season with an average of 2,601 fans per game, ranking last in the league.

 2017–18

 The Battalion improved to a 30–28–7–3 record during the 2017–18 season, earning 70 points and returning to the post-season as the sixth place team in the Eastern Conference.
 In the post-season, the Battalion lost to the Kingston Frontenacs in six games.
 The third game of the series was moved from North Bay to the Sudbury Community Arena due to the 2018 Ford World Women's Curling Championship held at the North Bay Memorial Gardens.
 In game six of the series, goaltender Christian Propp made an impressive 71 saves, including 43 saves in overtime, as North Bay lost to the Frontenacs 6–5 in triple overtime.

-Despite the improvements during the season, Battalion attendance dropped to 2,385 fans per game, still last in the OHL, and loss of over 1,000 fans per game since their peak of 3,447 fans in the 2014–15 season.